hackerhouse-opensource/OffensiveLua/README.md

 |         runswhide.lua          | Run a command via CreateProcess with SW_HIDE        |
 | uac_bypass_bluetooth_win10.lua | Bypass UAC via Bluetooth on Windows10               |

+# OffensiveLuaEmbedded

+An example visual studio 2022 project that can be used to embed LuaJIT into a binary for the purposes of running scripts.
+You will need to checkout the git submodules to get the latest LuaJIT branch.

+# More

 You can learn more about Hacker House and Offensive Lua at our website:

 - https://hacker.house/services